VisionandCognition/NHP-TemplateScripts/README.md

 <br> <br>

 ## Step 5: Warp previously recorded retinotopic maps
 For visual neuroscience, it is often useful to know what regions of space a voxel is likely to respond to.
 To that end we can warp previously recorded retinotopic maps to each individual.
 There are two sources of retinotopic information.
 A phase-encoded map, courtesy of KU Leuven, and population receptive field maps from recordings in our own lab [(Klink et al. 2021)](https://doi.org/10.7554/eLife.67304).
-These files are not included in this repository but you can download them [here](https://www.dropbox.com/scl/fo/3iza7o488v64qrrhqe7na/h?rlkey=9novet60olui1kdylt9ogm7ew&dl=0).
-Place the folder `supplemental_RETINOTOPY` in the root folder of your NMT version (in this case the NMT_v2.0_sym) where you also see the other `supplemental_XXXX` folders.
+These files are not included in this repository, but you can download them [here for NMTv2_sym](https://www.dropbox.com/scl/fo/mrqj7j7xt26e3b78dt3yv/AH0Y1wdWjxI-2Pqp_V4R0v8?rlkey=zty45rm5coa70ld7qb2ucdwsd&dl=0) or [here for NMTv2_asym](https://www.dropbox.com/scl/fo/alj3hjetzcedl8gkiwa3d/AMkK8g3bOIC-XPCULRpHi9I?rlkey=l5764g8fh5i6wfs8vyu8g7d0s&dl=0).
+Place the folder `supplemental_RETINOTOPY` in the root folder of your NMT version where you also see the other `supplemental_XXXX` folders.
 Again both an affine and a nonlinear version exist.

 `ssreg_aff_Retinotopy.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`
 `ssreg_nlin_Retinotopy.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`